 - Makes flossing around braces and dental work a breeze

 - Simple loop fits any type of floss

 - Flexible tip inserts into small spaces in a snap

 Billed as “the easiest way to floss with braces,” these disposable flossers are a quicker alternative to traditional flossing, do not require a floss threader and are self-contained.

-Cost: An inexpensive option, these flossers cost an average of $7.50 per 30-pack on Amazon.com.
-Costing a bit more than traditional flossing, but worth the investment for ease of use!
+Cost: A bit more than traditional flossing, but worth the investment for ease of use!